Andreas Hartø

 Andreas Hartø (born 26 July 1988) is a Danish professional golfer.

+Career

 In August 2010, Hartø became just the fourth amateur to win on the European Challenge Tour when he captured the ECCO Tour Championship.
 He turned professional later in 2010, winning on the Challenge Tour for a second time in October of that year.
 This was still only his fourth event on the tour, making him the quickest ever to two wins at that level.
 On 10 December 2010, he qualified for the European Tour 2011 season, at the European Tour Qualifying School held at PGA Catalunja Resort in Spain.
 He picked up his third victory on the Challenge Tour in 2012 at the D+D Real Czech Challenge Open.